Meicheng-SEU/EASP/README.md

 ## Citation and Reference
 This work is going to published in ***Critical Care Medicine***.

-    An Explainable Artificial Intelligence Predictor for Early Detection of Sepsis (Under review)
+    An Explainable Artificial Intelligence Predictor for Early Detection of Sepsis

 Conference Paper published in ***2019 Computing in Cardiology Conference*** is as follows.